Find synonyms Find exact match

 SUMMARY AND RECOMMENDATIONS

 ●Sublingual immunotherapy (SLIT) involves the application of allergen to the sublingual tissue.
 There are two forms of SLIT with inhalant allergens that have been widely studied: dissolvable sublingual tablets (SLIT-tablet) and sublingual allergen extracts (SLIT-drops).
 The most consistent results have been obtained with SLIT-tablet formulations.
-(See 'Sublingual allergen immunotherapy' above.)
+(See 'Delivery systems' above.)

 ●SLIT has been shown in randomized trials to be effective for allergic rhinitis (with or without conjunctivitis) and safe for patients with concomitant milder asthma.
 However, efficacy in reducing the symptoms of persistent, not well-controlled allergic asthma has not been conclusively demonstrated.
 (See 'Specific studies and efficacy data' above and 'Patients with concomitant asthma' above.)

 ●SLIT has been used in Europe and some other countries for decades for the treatment of allergic rhinoconjunctivitis.
-The first sublingual products, a five-grass pollen tablet and a single grass pollen tablet, became available in the United States in 2014.
-The Allergenic Products Advisory Committee (APAC) to the US Food and Drug Administration (FDA) has also recommended approval of a ragweed tablet.
+The first sublingual products, a five-grass pollen tablet, a single grass pollen tablet, and a short ragweed pollen tablet, became available in the United States in 2014 (table 1).
 (See 'Availability' above.)

 ●The main advantages of SLIT over SCIT are safety and the comfort and convenience of an oral therapy that is self administered.
 SLIT appears to be somewhat less effective than SCIT, based upon meta-analyses and a small number of direct comparison studies.
 The main disadvantage of SLIT is that it requires the patient to be consistently compliant with therapy, and the impact of missed doses on efficacy is difficult to assess.
 (See 'Compliance' above and 'Comparison of SLIT and SCIT' above.)